dzhusoft/Image-resizer-for-Amazon-merch-on-demand/README.md

 *The main content is every pixel which does not have a full transparency value (Alpha value of 255 from the RGBA image).

+Press "Select the 4500*5400 image" and select the correct image.
+This accepts only the original images in 4500px by 5400px.

 <img width="349" alt="image" src="https://user-images.githubusercontent.com/127102906/223126580-335b2b29-7fdb-42db-b5af-fbebe70f81ef.png">

+Press "Add size" to add a size if it is not available in the list to the right.

+Then, press "Resize" to resize to the listed sizes.
+This will save the resized images to the same folder as the original.

 <img width="349" alt="image" src="https://user-images.githubusercontent.com/127102906/223127617-8e9f41f1-f166-415b-b890-4530c5e144c2.png">

+The list of resized images are printed with their names.

 <img width="349" alt="image" src="https://user-images.githubusercontent.com/127102906/223127123-4ac352c1-1f0a-4c93-9284-86eab8b9cf8f.png">